Skip to main content

 }

-mcp.json.
-If VS Code prompts you to trust or start the server, confirm so the process can launch. -
+4. Save mcp.json.
+If VS Code prompts you to trust or start the server, confirm so the process can launch.

-Confirm the DoiT MCP server is listed and started by running MCP: List Servers from the Command Palette.
+7. Confirm the DoiT MCP server is listed and started by running MCP: List Servers from the Command Palette.
+In Copilot Chat, select Agent mode and use the tools picker to confirm that DoiT MCP tools are available.

-You can now use Copilot Chat (or other VS Code AI features that consume MCP tools in your build) to ask questions or make requests related to DoiT Cloud Intelligence data.
+You can now use GitHub Copilot Chat in VS Code to ask questions or make requests related to DoiT Cloud Intelligence data.